-WASHINGTON — Interest rates on short-term Treasury bills rose in Monday’s auction with rates on six-month bills climbing to their highest level in nine years.
+WASHINGTON — Interest rates on short-term Treasury bills rose in Monday’s auction to their highest levels since the fall of 2008.

-The three-month rate was the highest since those bills averaged 1.180 percent on July 24.
-The six-month rate was the highest since those bills averaged 1.400 percent on Oct.
-27, 2008.
+The three-month rate was the highest since these bills averaged 1.690 percent on Sept.
+8, 2008.
+The six-month rate was the highest since these bills averaged 1.900 percent on Sept.
+8, 2008.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.43 percent on Friday, little changed from 1.42 percent at the beginning of last week on Oct.
-16.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 2.03 percent on Friday, compared to 2.06 percent on March 5.